-At Parramatta Psychology we prefer to use evidence based approaches when providing psychological therapy.
+At Logic Lounge Psychology, we prefer to use evidence based approaches when providing psychological therapy.
 Evidence based means that there is scientific research that supports the therapy being used.
 The main approaches we like to use are detailed below.
-However, at Parramatta Psychology we believe that ‘we’re all different’, each individual is unique, and we therefore tailor our approach to your specific needs and issues.
+However, at Logic Lounge Psychology we believe that ‘we’re all different’, each individual is unique, and we therefore tailor our approach to your specific needs and issues.

 Cognitive Behavioural Therapy (CBT)